rhel-labs/learn-katacoda/customize-crypto-policy/step1.md

 -CSO
 </pre>

-As it happens, all of these requirements can be configured and enforced using system-wide cryptographic policies that come with Red Hat Enterprise Linux, by customizing it.

 In order to comply with the requirements set forth by the CSO above, you will update the system to modify the **FUTURE** policy to support shorter keys